intel/opencl-intercept-layer/docs/mdapi.md

 on internal MDAPI instrumentation and buffers to collect and report performance metrics at regular time intervals.

-MDAPI time-based sampling does not rely on any functionality in the OpenCL implementation itself and hence may be supported on wherever MDAPI is supported.
+Because MDAPI time-based sampling does not rely on any functionality in the OpenCL implementation itself, it is supported on wherever MDAPI is supported.
 MDAPI time-based sampling has been tested on Windows and Linux.
 MDAPI time-based sampling may eventually be supported on OSX (see [intel/opencl-intercept-layer #105](https://github.com/intel/opencl-intercept-layer/issues/105)) but is not currently implemented or tested.